Graphcalibur/kfc-orbital-2021/server/multiplayer.md

 ```
     data: {
         duration_since_start: (number of milliseconds since start of game)
-        [ An array with one element for each player in the race.
+        player_states: [ An array with one element for each player in the race.
 Each element is of the form
             { user: (User),
               mistypes: (number of mistypes they made since start of race),
               line_no: (current line number),